jdamcd/android-crop/README.md

 > I guess people are just cropping out all the sadness

-This is yet another Android library project providing a simple image cropping `Activity`.
-It's based on the same AOSP code as the others.
+This is yet another Android library project providing a simple image cropping `Activity`, based on code from AOSP.

 ## Goals

+I started this in my [hacker time](http://backstage.soundcloud.com/2011/12/stop-hacker-time/) with the intention of replacing our  dated android-cropimage fork.

 * Gradle build
 * AAR & ApkLib artifacts